njgeorge000158/Crowdfunding-Goal-Analysis-in-Excel/README.md

 ## Overall Outcomes

-Of the 1,000 campaigns in the sample, **565 (56.5%) were successful**, 364 (36.4%) failed, 57 (5.7%) were canceled, and 14 (1.4%) remained live.
+Of the 1,000 campaigns in the sample, 565 (56.5%) were successful, 364 (36.4%) failed, 57 (5.7%) were canceled, and 14 (1.4%) remained live.
 The overall success rate provides the baseline against which the report evaluates category, timing, and structural factors.

 ## **Category Performance: Popularity vs. Success**